Orange-OpenSource/Orange-Confort-plus/README.md

 You could use the plugin [Orange Confort+ for WordPress](https://wordpress.org/plugins/orange-confort-plus/) is available.
 Thanks to [@RavanH](https://github.com/RavanH).

-_N.B: This plugin is not directly maintained by the core team of this project, in case of issues please use the support from wordpress_
+_N.B: This plugin is not directly maintained by the core team of this project, in case of issues please use the [plugin support from wordpress](https://wordpress.org/support/plugin/orange-confort-plus/)_

 **Onto your own domain**